lohedges/aabbcc/README.md

 provides an example of how to use the python wrapper module.

 ## Usage
-There area several steps that go into building and using an AABB tree.
-Below are some examples of how to make use of the various objects within the library.
+There are several steps that go into building and using an AABB tree.
+Below are some examples showing how to use the various objects within the library.

 ### AABB
 This should be the minimum enclosing axis-aligned bounding box for an object in your simulation box.
-There is no need to fatten the AABB.
-This will be done when an object is inserted into the AABB tree.
+There is no need to fatten the AABB; this will be done when an object is inserted into the AABB tree.
 For example, to create an AABB for a two-dimensional disc we could do the following: